 Confirmation of Pregnancy

-When you come to the office for your confirmation of pregnancy, we ask that you bring your medical records and insurance information, which we will cover.
-A sonogram will also be performed.
+When you come to the office for your confirmation of pregnancy, we ask that you bring your medical records and health insurance.
+A sonogram may be performed.

 - Tender or swollen breasts